 Early in the development of GIS, two alternative data structures for encoding maps were debated.
-The vector data model closely mimics the manual drafting process by representing map features (discrete spatial objects) as a set of lines which, in turn, are stores as a series of X,Y coordinates.
-An alternative structure, termed the raster data model, establishes an imaginary grid over a project area, and then stores resource information for each cell in the grid (continuous map surface).
+The vector data model closely mimics the manual drafting process by representing map features as sets of lines that, in turn, are stored as a series of X,Y coordinates.

+An alternative structure, termed the raster data model, establishes an imaginary grid over a project area and then stores resource information for each cell in the grid.
 The early debate attempted to determine the universally best structure.
-The relative advantages and disadvantages of both were viewed in a competitive manner that failed to recognize the overall strengths of a GIS approach encompassing both formats.
+The relative advantages and disadvantages were viewed in a competitive manner that failed to recognize the overall strengths of a GIS approach encompassing both formats.

-By the mid-1980's, the general consensus within the GIS community was that the nature of the data and the processing desired determines the appropriate data structure.
-This realization of the duality of mapped data structure had significant impact on geographic information systems.
-From one perspective, maps form sharp boundaries that are best represented as lines.
-Property ownership, timber sale boundaries, and road networks are examples where lines are real and the data are certain.
-Other maps, such as soils, site index, and slope are interpretations of terrain conditions.
-The placement of lines identifying these conditions is subject to judgment and broad classification of continuous spatial distributions.
-From this perspective, a sharp boundary implied by a line is artificial and the data itself is based on probability.
+By the mid-1980s, the general consensus within the GIS community was that the nature of the data and the processing desired determined the appropriate data structure.
+This realization of the duality of the mapped data structure had significant impact on GISs.

+From one perspective, resource maps form sharp boundaries that are best represented as lines.
+Property ownership, timber-sale boundaries and haul-road networks are examples in which lines are real, and the data are certain.
+Other maps, such as soils, site index and slope, are interpretations of terrain conditions.
+The placement of lines identifying these conditions is subject to judgment, statistical analysis of field data and broad classification of continuous spatial distributions.
+From this perspective, the sharp boundary implied by a line is artificial, and the data themselves are based on probability.

-Increasing demands for mapped data focused attention on data availability, accuracy and standards, as well as data structure issues.
+Increasing demands for mapped data focused attention on data availability, accuracy and standards as well as data structure issues.
 Hardware vendors continued to improve digitizing equipment, with manual digitizing tablets giving way to automated scanners at many GIS facilities.

-A new industry for map encoding and database design emerged, as well as a marketplace for the sales of digital map products.
-Regional, national and international organizations began addressing the necessary standards for digital maps to insure compatibility among systems.
-This era saw GIS database development move from project costing to equity investment justification in the development of corporate databases.
+A new industry for map encoding and database design emerged as well as a marketplace for the sales of digital map products.
+Regional, national and international organizations began addressing the necessary standards for digital maps to ensure compatibility among systems.
+This era saw GIS database development move from "project costing" to "equity investment justification" in the development of corporate databases.

-Map Analysis and Modeling (1990s, Maturing Years)
+Map Analysis and Modeling (1990s: Maturing Years)

 As GIS continued its evolution, the emphasis turned from descriptive query to prescriptive analysis of maps.
-If early GIS users had to repeatedly overlay several maps on a light-table, an analogous procedure was developed within the GIS.
-Similarly, if repeated distance and bearing calculations were needed, the GIS system was programmed with a mathematical solution.
-The result of this effort was GIS functionality that mimicked the manual procedures in a user's daily activities.
+If early GIS users had to repeatedly overlay several maps on a light table, an analogous procedure was developed within the GIS.
+Similarly, if repeated distance and bearing calculations were needed, the GIS was programmed with a mathematical solution.

+The result of this effort was GIS functionality that mimicked the manual procedures in a resource manager's daily activities.
 The value of these systems was the savings gained by automating tedious and repetitive operations.

-By the mid-1980's, the bulk of descriptive query operations were available in most GIS systems and attention turned to a comprehensive theory of map analysis.
+By the mid-1980s, most descriptive query operations were available in most GISs, and a comprehensive theory of map analysis began to emerge.
 The dominant feature of this theory is that spatial information is represented numerically, rather than in analog fashion as inked lines on a map.

-These digital maps are frequently conceptualized as a set of "floating maps" with a common registration, allowing the computer to "look" down and across the stack of digital maps.
+These digital maps are frequently conceptualized as a set of "floating maps" with a common registration, allowing a computer to "look" down and across a stack of digital maps.
 The spatial relationships of the data can be summarized (database queries) or mathematically manipulated (analytic processing).

 Because of the analog nature of traditional map sheets, manual analytic techniques are limited in their quantitative processing.
-Digital representation, on the other hand, makes a wealth of quantitative (as well as qualitative) processing possible.
-The application of this new theory to mapping was revolutionary and its application takes two forms-spatial statistics and spatial analysis.
+Digital representation, however, makes a wealth of quantitative (as well as qualitative) processing possible.
+The application of this new theory to mapping is revolutionary.
+Its application takes two forms: spatial statistics and spatial modeling.